Chart Color Schemes

 Mount Keira's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

-The most common medical conditions in the area are asthma and arthritis, impacting 7.5 and 6.7% of residents respectively, while 72.2% declared themselves completely clear of medical ailments compared to 63.3% across Rest of NSW.
+The most common medical conditions are asthma and arthritis, impacting 7.5 and 6.7% of residents respectively, while 72.2% declare themselves completely clear of medical ailments, compared to 63.3% in Regional NSW.
 The under-65 population demonstrates better than average health outcomes.
-Mount Keira has 16.1% of residents aged 65 and over (260 people), lower than the 23.4% in Rest of NSW.
+The area has 16.4% of residents aged 65 and over (265 people), which is lower than the 23.4% in Regional NSW.
 Health outcomes among seniors are particularly strong, with national rankings even higher than the general population.

 Frequently Asked Questions - Health